Brazil nut: Production

-In 2023, world production of Brazil nuts (in shells) was 75,910 tonnes, most of which derive from wild harvests in tropical forests, especially the Amazon regions of Brazil and Bolivia which together produced 91% of the total (table).
+In 2024, world production of Brazil nuts (in shells) was 79,736 tonnes, most of which derived from tropical Amazon forest regions of Brazil and Bolivia, which together produced 87% of the total (table).

+Brazil nuts are traded both in-shell and shelled.
+Brazil is the main exporter of in-shell nuts, while Bolivia and Peru are the principal exporters of shelled kernels, reflecting a larger processing sector in the latter two countries.
+In 2024 the global Brazil nut export market was valued at about US$326 million, with Bolivia accounting for the largest share at 54% of total export value.

 Environmental effects of harvesting

 Since most of the production for international trade is harvested in the wild, the business arrangement has been advanced as a model for generating income from a tropical forest without destroying it.
 The nuts are most often gathered by migrant workers known as castañeros (in Spanish) or castanheiros (in Portuguese).
-Logging is a significant threat to the sustainability of the Brazil nut-harvesting industry.
+Logging is a significant threat to the sustainability of the Brazil nut–harvesting industry.

 Analysis of tree ages in areas that are harvested shows that moderate and intense gathering takes so many seeds that not enough are left to replace older trees as they die.
 Sites with light gathering activities had many young trees, while sites with intense gathering practices had nearly none.